Category: Driving Under the Influence

 BEWARE: Completing an alcohol program may not satisfy the DMV.
 That is just one reason why it is critical that you consult with a California criminal defense lawyer that concentrates on DUI defense.

-Driving Under the Influence programs in Calaveras County, California:
+Driving Under the Influence programs in Kings County, California:

 (Service Provided: First Offender, 18 Month)